After the best PlayStation VR2 games? Here are our recommendations for the top 25 best PS VR2 games on the PS5 VR headset.

 After its work on The Walking Dead: Saints and Sinners, Skydance Games followed this up with an original action RPG, Skydance's Behemoth.
 Inspired by Shadow of the Colossus, this giant killing adventure sees you exploring the Forsaken Lands.
 Behemoth is ultimately at its best when facing the terrifying foes, and this delivers some truly awe-inspiring moments.

 While we won't deny that Skydance's Behemoth had a rough start - we noted a few issues in our own review - things have begun turning around following a slew of post-launch updates.
-Alongside extensive bug fixes across the first two patches and combat adjustments, it's also received a New Game+ mode.
-Further changes are due to come.
+Alongside extensive bug fixes across the first two patches and combat adjustments, it's also added New Game+, plus a boss rush mode and Arena Mode revamp.

 Synapse